AdobeDocs/certification.en/help/certifications/acs/acs-renew.md

 ## Renew your certification

-To renew your exam click on the "Campaign Standard Business Practitione renewal - AD5-822" link below.
+To renew your exam click on the "Campaign Standard Business Practitioner renewal - AD5-822" link below.
 This will redirect you to the Adobe Credential Management system where you will click "renew your certification" tab on the right side of the screen > then search for Adobe Campaign to see the link to the renewal exam.

 * [Campaign Standard Business Practitioner renewal - AD5-822](https://learning.adobe.com/api.certify.json){target="_blank"}

 >[!NOTE]
 >
->This exam is free, open book, and unproctored.
+>This exam is free, open book, and non-proctored.
 You may take the exam up to three times.
 If you fail to receive 75% after three attempts, you must wait **30 days** to try again.
 Failure to comply might result in your certification being revoked.

->[!TAB Campaign Standard Developer]
++++

-**Exam details - Adobe Campaign Standard Developer renewal**
++++ Adobe Campaign Standard Developer renewal

+## How to renew your certification:

+* **Step 1** - Review the exam scope and objectives
+* **Step 2** - Review the resources
+* **Step 3** - Take and pass the exam

+### Get ready

+**Exam details:**

 ```

 Passing Score: 23/30
 Time: 60 mins
-Cost: FREE/unproctored
+Cost: FREE/non-proctored
 Delivery: On-demand
 Available languages: English
 Prerequisite: current (not expired) Adobe Campaign Standard Developer Expert certification
 Exam ID: AD5-E821

 ```

-## Get ready

-**AD5-E821 Adobe Campaign Standard developer renewal**

 **Scope and objectives**